jmkhael/blog-pinger/url_ping_node/README.md

-This sample function will connect to a URL over HTTP and return the status code, or give a timeout error.
+This function will connect to a URL over HTTP and return the status code, or return the error encountered.

 Happy path:
 ```